-Futures prices reflect the price of the underlying physical commodity.
+Futures prices reflect the price of the underlying physical commodity, such as oranges, pork bellies, or crude oil by the barrel.
 Many futures have a mechanism for physical delivery.
 Therefore, a buyer of a futures contract has the right to stand for delivery of the commodity and a seller must be prepared to deliver on a short position if held to the delivery period.

 The vast percentage of futures contracts liquidate prior to the delivery period.
 Only a small number of these contracts go through the actual delivery process.
-Successful futures contracts depend on convergence.
-Convergence is the process by which futures prices converge with physical prices at the expiration of the futures contract or delivery date.
+Successful futures contracts depend on convergence, the process by which futures prices converge with physical prices at the expiration of the futures contract or delivery date.

-Cash (minus) Futures = Basis
+Cash Minus Futures Equals Basis

-When the basis is under it means that the market is normal or in contango -- there is no supply shortage.
-When the basis is over (the cash price is above the futures price) it means that the market is a premium market or is in backwardation -- there is a supply shortage.
+When the basis is under, it means that the market is normal or in contango—there is no supply shortage.
+When the basis is over (the cash price is above the futures price) it means that the market is a premium market or is in backwardation—there is a supply shortage.

-If the cash price of the corn increases relative to the futures price a condition of strengthening exists.
+If the cash price of the corn increases relative to the futures price, a condition of strengthening exists.
 This can be the result of the basis becoming more positive or less negative.
-In our example, a move from 10 cents under to 5 cents under would be a strengthening of the basis.
+In the previous example, a move from 10 cents under to 5 cents under would be a strengthening of the basis.
 This would result in a better economic result for the farmer.
 If the basis moved from 10 cents under to 15 cents under it would result in a worse economic result for the farmer.
 This is an example of a condition of weakening where the basis becomes more negative or less positive.

 The consumer would buy futures, which is a long hedge.
 By virtue of the long hedge, the consumer would be short the basis.
 Therefore, the consumer has the opposite risk of the farmer.
 If the basis weakens, the consumer has a positive economic result due to the hedge and if it strengthens, the consumer has a negative economic result.